Into the Desert

 Realms and Ranges

-An Exhibition of Plein Air and Studio Paintings made in the Capertee Valley and the Blue Mountains
+Plein Air and Studio Paintings made in the Capertee Valley and the Blue Mountains

 December 2023